monsoonco/AndroidChallenge/README.md

 On the selection of color picker, show what color is selected and the state should be persistent.
 You are going to decide what representation it should be.

-Submit button should close the input UI and update the list on the main screen.
+Submit button should add a task, close the input UI and update the list on the main screen.

 Tapping outside of the input UI should close it and not update the list.